datalad-handbook/book/docs/usecases/reproducible_neuroimaging_analysis.rst

 Prior to archiving the results, we can go one step further and verify their computational reproducibility.
 DataLad's ``rerun`` command is capable of “replaying” any recorded command.
-The following command re-executes the FSL analysis by re-running everything since the dataset was tagged as ``ready4analysis``).
+The following command re-executes the FSL analysis by rerunning everything since the dataset was tagged as ``ready4analysis``).
 It will record the recomputed results in a separate Git branch named ``verify``.
 Afterwards, we can automatically compare these new results to the original ones in the ``master`` branch.
 We